top of page

 Past & Present

 My art study began with a Diploma in Photography at Unitech.
-My creative process still involves taking photographs capturing local landscape in atmospheric conditions, but now as a reference point for my paintings.
+My creative process still involves taking photographs, capturing local landscape in atmospheric conditions, but now as a reference point for my paintings.

-My first love is painting and it has been the realisation of a dream to have completed a Graduate Diploma in Painting (with merit) from the Dunedin School of Art, Otago Polytechnic in 2019.
-I have further consolidated my art practice by completing a Postgraduate Diploma in Painting (with merit) in 2022.I am also represented through the gallery, The Artists Room, http://www.theartistsroom.co.nz./. and I exhibit through the Otago Art Society.
+My first love is painting, and it has been the realization of a dream to have completed a Graduate Diploma in Painting (with merit) from the Dunedin School of Art, Otago Polytechnic in 2019.
+I have further consolidated my art practice by completing a Postgraduate Diploma in Painting (with merit) in 2022.
+I am also represented through the gallery, The Artist Room http://www.theartistsroom.co.nz./. and Moray Gallery https://www.moraygallery.com/, and I exhibit through the Otago Art Society.

-Awards- First Prize, Spring Exhibition, 2023, Otago Art Society.
+First Prize, Spring Exhibition, 2023, Otago Art Society.

 My influences include: